seqan/seqan3/doc/tutorial/08_pairwise_alignment/index.md

 ## Scoring schemes and gap schemes

 A scoring scheme can be queried to get the score for substituting two alphabet values using the `score` member function.
 Currently, SeqAn supports three scoring schemes.
-Besides seqan3::hamming_scoring_scheme there is the seqan3::nucleotide_scoring_scheme used for aligning nucleotide sequences and seqan3::aminoacid_scoring_scheme used for aligning amino acid sequences.
+Besides seqan3::hamming_scoring_scheme, there is the seqan3::nucleotide_scoring_scheme used for aligning nucleotide sequences and seqan3::aminoacid_scoring_scheme used for aligning amino acid sequences.
 You can import them with the following includes:

 \snippet doc/tutorial/08_pairwise_alignment/configurations.cpp include_scoring_scheme

-In many biological applications using the seqan3::hamming_scoring_scheme ([Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)) is not enough, as it completely ignores the biological background of sequence alignments.
+In many biological applications, using the seqan3::hamming_scoring_scheme ([Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)) is not enough as it entirely ignores the biological background of sequence alignments.
 If required, you can use the nucleotide scoring scheme when aligning \ref alphabet_nucleotide "nucleotides" and the the amino acid scoring scheme when working with \ref alphabet_aminoacid "aminoacids".